jashan20/Caption_bot/README.md

 ## **2. Description**
+Image Captioning is the process of generating a textual description for given images.
 Image captioning can be regarded as an end-to-end Sequence to Sequence problem, as it converts images, which is regarded as a sequence of pixels to a sequence of words.
 For this purpose, we need to process both the language or statements and the images.
 For the Language part, we use recurrent Neural Networks and for the Image part, we use Convolutional Neural Networks to obtain the feature vectors respectively.

 ## Dataset
-The model is trained on [Flickr30k Dataset](https://illinois.edu/fb/sec/1713398) (This dataset has 30k images and each image has corresponding 5 captions)<br>
+The model is trained on [Flickr30k Dataset](https://illinois.edu/fb/sec/1713398) (This dataset has 30k images and each image has 5 captions)<br>
 Although it can be trained on others like Flickr8k or MS COCO